-crazy choosing not to find out the sex of your baby until birth, the big 20 week ultrasound is one of the biggest highlights of your pregnancy.
-If you're anything like me, you're overly anxious by the time the gender reveal happens at the ultrasound from spending every day leading up to it trying figure out the gender of your baby for yourself.
+crazy choosing not to find out the sex of your baby until birth, the big 20-week ultrasound is one of the biggest highlights of your pregnancy.
+If you're anything like me, you're overly anxious as soon as you find out you're pregnant.

 On one hand, you have a test that claims 90% accuracy and suggested I was pregnant with a boy.
 On the other, a not so well known test showing I'm pregnant with a girl.

 The last test I did was the baking soda gender test.
 You're supposed to collect some of your urine and combine with baking soda, then wait to see whether or not the baking soda/urine mix fizzes for your results.

 Fizzy = boy, no reaction = girl.
 I didn't get any fizzing with mine so the baking soda gender test is saying girl.

 This method is probably along the same lines as the cabbage gender test and is the fizzing is based on pH levels.

 So which of these tests was right?
 Surprisingly the cabbage gender test accuracy seems to be confirmed as does the baking soda gender test after my 20-week ultrasound confirmed we were having another girl.